andrewmkhoury/notes/presentation-techniques/README.md

 Unbalanced
 > If the subject was central, there would be lots of empty space on the left-hand side of the image.
 The rule of thirds suggests that the most interesting location for an image's focal point lies one third in from either edge of the frame and one third down from the top or up from the bottom.

+## Presentation Design
+* Slides should reinforce your points - capture and hold the attention of the audience.
+* Text should emphasize the points
+* Refer to book by Nancy Duarte - Slide:ology https://www.duarte.com/resources/books/slideology/
+* Fonts are important - they have a power and elegance - use fonts to convey emotions - see [here](https://design.tutsplus.com/articles/the-psychology-of-fonts--cms-34943)